JordanViknar/Noiseclapper-Argos/README.md

 - GNOME Shell + Argos (or BitBar ?)
 - Python 3
 - Bluetooth support on the computer
+- *(The Soundcore application must be inactive on your phone, else it will conflict for the control of your headphones with this extension.)*

 As of writing this, the version of Argos on the GNOME Shell Extensions website seems to be severely outdated.
 I recommend you install it from its [GitHub repository](https://github.com/p-e-w/argos) instead.

 If you're a MacOS + BitBar user and the extension works properly, do not hesitate to tell me with an issue or a pull request.
 I'd be more than welcome to support more devices.

 You do not need SoundCoreLifeAPI.
 This extension comes bundled with its own version of SoundCoreLifeAPI.
 The 2 reasons are that newer versions of this API are not compatible with Linux, and that I had to perform a few modifications to the API in order to prevent issues with loading some Equalizer presets.

+## Known Bugs
+- The extension can be used while your headphones aren't connected to your computer (and turned on), but it will often bring up "Host is down"/"Host is busy" errors.
+To prevent that from happening, you can connect your computer to your headphones at the same time as the other device you're using.
+Be careful to mute your computer, or to use another audio source.
+- Under the same conditions, if you do not encounter the "Host is down"/"Host is busy" error, you will hear the "Bluetooth Search" sound, almost always followed by the "Bluetooth Connected" sound.
+It can disrupt what you're listening to on your headphones, and it gets very annoying.
+The workaround is the exact same one as the previous bug.

 ## Bug Reports / Contributions / Suggestions
 You can report bugs or suggest features by making an issue, or you can contribute to this extension directly by forking it and then sending a pull request.
 Any help will be very much appreciated.
 Thank you !